Ficool

 -----

 Inside of a lush forest, the chirping of birds echoed through the trees, harmonizing with the leaves swaying on the gentle breeze.
-Suddenly, the beautiful melody was interrupted by the caws of flocks of birds that took to the skies, their wings flapping rapidly.
+Suddenly, the beautiful melody was interrupted by the caws of a nearby flock of birds that took to the skies, their wings flapping rapidly.

 From between the dense bushes, a magnificent beast leaped forth, a wolf, with its dark blue fur waving as it run and the white end of its tail wagging slightly.
 Immediately after, a female voice was heard from right behind it.